Kong/insomnia-docs/docs/insomnia/template-tags.md

 ## Sample Template Tags
 As mentioned, a custom Template Tag can be added, which can then be referenced inside Insomnia’s template system to render custom values.

-Custom actions on template tags will be available early 2021.

 ```
 type RenderContext = {
   // API not finalized yet